sckott/musemeta/.github/CONTRIBUTING.md

 * Fork this repo to your GitHub account
 * Clone your version on your account down to your machine from your account, e.g,. `git clone https://github.com/<yourgithubusername>/musemeta.git`
-* Make sure to track progress upstream (i.e., on our version of `musemeta` at `ropensci/musemeta`) by doing `git remote add upstream https://github.com/ropensci/musemeta.git`.
+* Make sure to track progress upstream (i.e., on our version of `musemeta` at `sckott/musemeta`) by doing `git remote add upstream https://github.com/sckott/musemeta.git`.
 Before making changes make sure to pull changes in from upstream by doing either `git fetch upstream` then merge later or `git pull upstream` to fetch and merge in one step
 * Make your changes (bonus points for making changes on a new feature branch - see <https://guides.github.com/introduction/flow/> for how to contribute by branching, making changes, then submitting a pull request)
 * Push up to your account
-* Submit a pull request to home base (likely master branch, but check to make sure) at `ropensci/musemeta`
+* Submit a pull request to home base (likely master branch, but check to make sure) at `sckott/musemeta`

-### Discussion forum

-Check out our [discussion forum](https://discuss.ropensci.org) if you think your issue requires a longer form discussion.